MrMoDDoM/MuHi/README.md

 This will set custom keys to "asdfgh", activate the streaming mode and launch game.exe

 ### Writer test app
-The system uses the LEFT eye's blink to change the selector's direction, and the RIGHT eye's blink to make a "click"<br>
+The system uses the LEFT eye's blink to change the selector's direction, and the RIGHT eye's blink to make a "click".

-To pause or resume the writing process "click" on the "PAUSE" button<br>
+To pause or resume the writing process "click" on the "PAUSE" button.

-To delete the last charater, use "CANC" and to empty the output use "ENTER"<br>
+To delete the last character, use "CANC" and to empty the output use "ENTER".

-**Tips & Tricks: stay in a well lighted room, with no makeup or object (hair or glasses) covering your face.**

 ## To-Do
 - [x] Basic detection algorithm